 - Iron and ironing board – “Expect business travellers to bring business or formal attire with them for business functions and meetings.
 These clothes get wrinkled inside their luggage and on flights.
 How much would they appreciate if your hotel anticipated their needs and provided an iron and ironing board?
 I would be grateful,” says Patel.
 “As an alternative, you can also offer ironing, laundry and dry cleaning services within your hotel.”

 Free, high speed WiFi is especially important.
 Last year, the Wall Street Journal’s business travel writer Scott McCartney moderated a webcast held between senior C-suite executives at five major hotel brands, looking at how hotel amenities are evolving in this day and age.
 The webcast was based on a study conducted by B2B media company SmartBrief, entitled “The Guest Experience: Innovative Trends for Creating a More Personalised Stay”.

 McCartney highlighted the fact that nearly 57% of people will not book a hotel without free WiFi, while another 26% will only do so if they can claim it as a business expense.

 During the 2015 Hotel Digital Technology Innovations session at the Global Business Travel Association’s annual conference in the US, delegates discussed specific needs they thought were missing from most hotels.
 Ultimately they’re looking for less complication.
 Items on their wish list included:

 - Not having to rearrange furniture to find enough electrical outlets for their gadgets

 - A text/app solution that allows the reporting of in-room issues and a real person messaging back when the task is complete

-- More environmentally friendly modifications; and being able to easily sync a personal device to the in-room TV
+- Being able to easily sync a personal device to the in-room TV

 One audience member also suggested posting in-room dining wait times on the TV or through an app so guests know if they should order in or go out for dinner.